Santorini

 Things to do | Santorini

 • Shop.
-The most popular souvenirs include alcoholic beverages such as wines, raki, and ouzo, as well as hand-made jewelry and pottery.
+The most popular souvenirs include drinks such as wines, raki, and ouzo, as well as hand-made jewelry and pottery.

 • Hike to the top of Santorini.
 Although the volcano is dormant, it is still an active volcano.